Blepharoplasty | Bespoke Skin MD | Kingston

 There are several alternative treatments to blepharoplasty that can help to address issues with the eyelids and under-eye area.
 These include:

 1. Injectables: Dermal fillers such as hyaluronic acid and collagen can be used to add volume to the under-eye area and reduce the appearance of dark circles and hollows.
-Botox injections can also be used to smooth out fine lines and wrinkles around the eyes.
+Neuromodulator injections can also be used to smooth out fine lines and wrinkles around the eyes.

 2. Plexer Plasma Pen: The device can be used for a non-surgical "blepharoplasty," but the results may not be as dramatic as those achieved through traditional surgery and may require multiple treatments.